cloudismehi/voicePadSynth/README.md

 ### _dependencies_
 **raylib** will handle the visuals, user input, and all UI. **Raudio** will handle the audio output (and further audio settings). **PortMidi** could be used to handle all midi note input (and maybe output in the future).

-### suggestion: live mode
-as it stands right now, the synth is too bloaty to play live - and i inted to add more and more things that will in theory make it more so. so a simplified version might be welcome - a live version. press the voice you want to change, press the key u want it to be, press a volume for it, and then enter to trigger that event right away - this might make the synth more palatable for beginners and live performers